The President of India

 - He can return a bill to parliament (not a Money bill), for reconsideration.

 - He can promulgate ordinances if the parliament is not in session.
-These ordinances must be approved by the parliament within six weeks from its reassembly.
+These ordinances must be approved by the parliament within six weeks from their reassembly.
 He can withdraw an ordinance at any time.

 - He nominates 12 members of the Rajya Sabha from amongst persons having special knowledge, or experience in Literature, Science, Art, and Social services.